Catholic Church Of The Solomon Islands

 There are just over 90,000 Catholics in Solomon Islands - just under a quarter of the total population.
 The country is divided into three dioceses: the Archdiocese of Honiara, the Diocese of Gizo and the Diocese of Auki.

 An aside: When I had the opportunity to spend several years in the Solomon Islands doing research for a book on WWII, I was absolutely thrilled.
 The Solomon Islands is a nation of hundreds of islands in the South Pacific which has many WWII-era sites.
-However before I could pack my clothes, my computer, and grab my passport, I needed to find local Annapolis movers who could move all my household stuff into a storage unit.
-I lucked out having the VonParis Moving and Storage company recommended to me.
-As their name says, they not only move, but also have storage facilities.
-Once that problem was dealt with I was on my way.
 The Solomon Islands saw some of the Pacific war's lengthiest and most bitterly fought naval campaigns from 1942-1943.
 The fighting in the immediate vicinity of Guadalcanal experienced more than a dozen battles that were waged in their confined waters.
 I was going to see the actual sites while moving from island to island.
 I was amped, to say the least.
 Living on the islands was not always easy, but the rewards made all the frustrations worth it.
 My two years there made me step out of my comfort zone, but it also made me feel alive.

 Bishop of Gizo: Bishop Luciano Capelli sdb